ramitklit/ts-ex/README.md

 # UnInstallation

-if you don't like tsxd do this:
+if you don't like ts-ex do this:

 ```
 npm un -g ts-ex
 ```

-this command will directly uninstall **ts-ex** from your local machine yeah:(
+this command will directly uninstall **ts-ex** from your local machine.
-\
-if there is no any alert thank you for trying ts-ex: and I will you can come back and read this **Thanks you for trying ts-ex bye bye😥**

 ## Why named ts-ex?

-Haha wired name but don't be confused I means **typescript express** shhh🤭
+Haha wired name but don't be confused I means **typescript express**.